 Neonatal respiratory distress syndrome (NRDS), or surfactant deficiency disorder, is a lung disorder in infants that is caused by a deficiency of pulmonary surfactant.
 It is most common in preterm infants, with the incidence and severity decreasing with gestational age.
 Surfactant deficiency causes the alveoli to collapse, resulting in impaired blood gas exchange.
 Symptoms manifest shortly after birth and include tachypnea, tachycardia, increased breathing effort, and/or cyanosis.
-The diagnosis is suspected based on clinical features and confirmed by evaluating the extent of atelectasis via chest x-ray.
+The suspected diagnosis is based on clinical features and confirmed by evaluating the extent of atelectasis via chest x-ray.
 Blood gases show respiratory and metabolic acidosis in addition to hypoxia.
-Treatment primarily involves emergent resuscitative measures, which include nasal CPAP and stabilizing blood sugar levels and electrolytes.
-Additionally, intratracheal surfactant is administered if ventilation alone is not successful.
+Treatment primarily involves emergent resuscitative measures, including nasal continuous positive airway pressure (CPAP) and stabilizing blood sugar levels and electrolytes.
+In addition, intratracheal surfactant is administered if ventilation alone is unsuccessful.
 Most cases resolve within 3–5 days of treatment.
-However, complications like hypoxemia, tension pneumothorax, bronchopulmonary dysplasia, sepsis, and neonatal death may still occur.
+However, complications such as hypoxemia, tension pneumothorax, bronchopulmonary dysplasia, sepsis, and neonatal death may still occur.
 NRDS can be prevented by administering antenatal glucocorticoids to the mother if premature delivery is expected.